alexanderquispe/Diplomado_PUCP/Lecture_1/Assigment_1/movies.md

 **Movie 3:** *Memory Call (1990)*
 ___
 - **Synopsis:** *A dissatisfied construction worker buys a fabricated Mars vacation experience from the Memory Call company, only to uncover a hidden past as a secret agent and trigger a deadly conspiracy.
 His journey to recover his true identity plunges him into a brutal interplanetary struggle against the tyrannical Martian governor—and leaves audiences questioning whether it’s all real or implanted.*

+## Ulises' favorite movies

+**Movie 1:** *The Godfather (1972)*
+___
+- **Synopsis:** *In 1940s New York, the Corleone family, led by Don Vito Corleone, balances power, loyalty, and violence within the Mafia world.
+After an assassination attempt on his father, Michael Corleone, once reluctant, gradually embraces the family business.
+The film explores power, betrayal, and the transformation of Michael into the new Godfather.*

+**Movie 2:** *lista de schindler (1993)*
+___
+- **Synopsis:** *It unfolds in a quiet suburban town when 17 children mysteriously vanish from the same classroom overnight—only one remains—triggering a fractured, multi-perspective hunt uncovering a sinister witch, enchanted rituals, and deep communal grief.
+The film weaves themes of trauma, addiction, and supernatural control into a haunting and emotionally charged mystery.*

+**Movie 3:** *Wiñaypacha (2017)*
+___
+- **Synopsis:** *In the Peruvian highlands, elderly couple Willka and Phaxsi live in isolation at over 5,000 meters above sea level.
+Facing extreme cold, scarcity, and abandonment by their son who migrated to the city, they endure with dignity and deep connection to nature.
+The film reflects loneliness, resilience, and Andean worldview.*